This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2024.

 - any recent renovations.

 Some areas are more expensive than others.
-For example, Kolonaki, Koukaki, Glyfada and Kifissia are some of the most expensive areas in the capital.
+For example, Kolonaki (right under Lycabettus Hill), Koukaki, Glyfada and Kifissia are some of the most expensive areas in the capital.
 As a rule, the newer the apartment, and the more amenities, the more expensive it will be.

 Renting an apartment in Athens

 Overall, 500-600 euros per month would find you a decent two-bedroom apartment in many areas in Athens.
-For a one-bedroom apartment, expect to pay around 350-400 euros per month, though finding one at a lower cost is possible.
+For a one-bedroom apartment, expect to pay around 350-400 euros per month, though finding one at a lower cost might be possible.

 If you are only one person, you could probably find a studio (garsoniera) in some areas for about 250-300 euro, but you’d have to think carefully if that’s where you’d like to stay.
 Some neighborhoods in Athens might be less desirable to live than others depending on the type of person you are.